Top Tips on Environmental Mold for those with Mast Cell Activation Syndrome and Histamine Intolerance

 Beth O’Hara (00:02:14):

 I reached out to Jeff.
 He’s helped a number of my clients in my practice, and then we ended up … Some of you may know, I moved into the house that I’m in, in January.
 I’ve thoroughly tested this house for mold before we moved in.
 It was absolutely clean and really exciting, I felt great in the house.
-Then we had so much rain here in Cincinnati around March and April, very, very damp, and all of a sudden, we had mold in the basement.
+Then we had so much rain here around March and April, very, very damp, and all of a sudden, we had mold in the basement.
 As you can imagine, I freaked out and I called Jeff and Jeff was just wonderful.
 He set up a remote consult with us.
 We walked him through.
 It was invaluable to have his support and his help, and we’ve been able to get the mold remediated and handled with all of his steps, things I would have never thought about.

 Beth O’Hara (00:03:00):